 Visitor Permits

-In some areas, residents can obtain visitor permits to allow guests to park in permit zones.
-These permits are usually temporary and need to be displayed clearly on the visitor’s vehicle.
+Residents can obtain visitor permits in some areas to allow guests to park in permit zones.
+These permits are usually temporary and must be displayed clearly on the visitor’s vehicle.

 Restricted Vehicle Types

-Certain residential areas may have restrictions on the types of vehicles that can be parked.
+Certain residential areas may restrict the types of vehicles that can be parked.
 For example, heavy vehicles, trailers, and caravans may be prohibited or require special permits.

 Parking Near Driveways and Entrances